 Now that you know how to access Ads Manager, look at the upper-left corner.
 That’s where you’ll find your personal ad account ID.
 The final step is to set up a verified payment method.
 Facebook needs this to charge you for the ads in your campaign.

-Granting Access To Team Members
+Granting Access to Team Members

-One reason many companies use Facebook instead of other advertising platforms is that Meta makes it so easy to add multiple team members to an account.
+One reason many companies use Facebook instead of other advertising platforms is because Meta makes it so easy to add multiple team members to an account.
 If you don’t want to be glued to Facebook Ads Manager 24/7, consider adding at least one other person to manage each ad campaign.

 Here’s how to add another user to the account:

-- Go to your Ads Manager Settings.
+- Go to your Ad Account Settings.

-- Look for “Ad Account Roles.”
+- Scroll down and look for “Ad Account Roles.”

 - Choose “Add People.”